How to Do Capability Mapping Like a Pro

 This granularity further ensures the right capabilities are represented at that second level.
-You could find that while originally a Level 3 capability, Customer Success Management should actually be at Level 2 under Sales.
+You could find that while originally a Level 3 capability, Customer Management should actually be at Level 2 under Sales.

 If we follow our previous example, this decomposition could look like:

 - Lead Generation